- Reference Number: HEY-270/2023

 If your stoma starts to get smaller in size, then you may need a stoma stud to keep it open.
 This is important to help you breathe more easily.
 The studs come in four different sizes 8, 10, 12 & 14 the nurse practitioner or nurses on the ward will provide you with the correct size.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Ear Nose and Throat Department (01482) 468380.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the ENT Outpatients Department on Telephone Number: (01482) 468380.

 If you or your carer needs information about your health and wellbeing and about your care and treatment in a different format, such as large print, braille or audio, due to disability, impairment or sensory loss, please advise a member of staff and this can be arranged.